Scope of Our Research

 Colloborations

-I routinely collaborate with ecologists or developmental biologists from the department of Biological and Medical Sciences at Oxford Brookes and else beyond.
-Past and current collaborators include:
+I routinely collaborate with ecologists or developmental biologists from the department of Biological and Medical Sciences at Oxford Brookes and beyond.
+Current collaborators include:

 - Dr. Marco Campera, Sustainable Agroforestry Group at Oxford Brookes University